pieces-app/cli-agent/Documentation.md

 ## Introduction

-This documentation provides an overview of five key Python scripts (`app.py`, `commands.py`, `api.py`, `gui.py`, and `store.py`) that form the backbone of the 'Pieces CLI Tool'.
+This documentation provides an overview of five key Python scripts (`app.py`, `commands package`, `api package`, `gui.py`, and `store.py`) that form the backbone of the 'Pieces CLI Tool'.
 This tool is designed to offer a comprehensive command-line interface for asset and model management.

 ### `app.py` - The Command Line Interface Core
 **Purpose:** Serves as the entry point for the CLI, handling user inputs and command execution.